 (left) Tip of Casino del Monte; (centre) fake rocks; (right-above) heraldic symbol of the Boncompagni; (right-below) coat of arms of Cardinal Ludovico Ludovisi

-(left) Bust of Alexander the Great; (right) Fons Ludovisia, a small modern fountain in the ancient walls of Rome
+(left) Bust of Alexander the Great (see that inside Palazzo Lancellotti a Piazza Navona); (right) Fons Ludovisia, a small modern fountain, and the ancient walls

 The walls of Rome were also the walls of the villa and they still